virtual-labs/exp-nitrogen-content-kjeldahl-amrt/experiment/aim.md

+### Aim of the experiment
-### To determine the available nitrogen in the soil sample by Kjeldahl Method.
+- To determine the available nitrogen in the soil sample by Kjeldahl Method.